 Darrel W. Ray (wikipedia) is a ‘psychologist and student of religion and society’.
+In 2009 Ray wrote the ‘The God Virus: How Religion Infects our Lives and Culture’ and founded the group Recovering from Religion (RR).

 ‘The God Virus: How Religion Infects our Lives and Culture’